 Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many but include tachycardia, fatigue, weight loss, nervousness, and tremor.
+Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor.
 Diagnosis is clinical and with thyroid function tests.
 Treatment depends on cause.

 Hyperthyroidism can be classified on the basis of thyroid radioactive iodine uptake and the presence or absence of circulating thyroid stimulators (see Table 1: Results of Thyroid Function Tests in Various Clinical Situations).

 Hyperthyroidism may result from increased synthesis and secretion of thyroid hormones (thyroxine [T4] and triiodothyronine [T3]) from the thyroid, caused by thyroid stimulators in the blood or by autonomous thyroid hyperfunction.
 It can also result from excessive release of thyroid hormone from the thyroid without increased synthesis.
 Such release is commonly caused by the destructive changes of various types of thyroiditis.
 Various clinical syndromes also cause hyperthyroidism.